syncfusion/Xamarin-ExpenseAnalysis/README.md

 | UWP | Windows 10 devices |
 | macOS | macOS 10.11 and later versions |

-Please refer the below link for more details.
+Please refer to the link for more information:

 <https://help.syncfusion.com/xamarin/installation-and-upgrade/system-requirements>

-## Requirements to run the demo: ##
+## Requirements to run the demo ##

 * [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) or [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/).
 * Xamarin add-ons for Visual Studio (available via the Visual Studio installer).

-## Using the sample: ##
+## How to run the sample ##

-1. Clone the sample and open it in visual studio.
+1. Clone the sample and open it in Visual Studio.

    *Note: If you download the sample using the "Download ZIP" option, right-click it, select Properties, and then select Unblock.*